DocumentWDP-6

 031, 032, 033, ... (allocated as needed, documented in catalog)

-• Document the meaning of each sequence in your catalog
+• Document the meaning of each sequence in the project catalog

 • Group related errors together